rich-lab/hodux/README.md

 ### batch(fn: Function)

-The wrapper of React-DOM's `unstable_batchedUpdates`, to prevent multiples render caused by multiple synchronous store mutations.
-If you experience performance issues you can batch changes manually with the batch function.
+A wrapper of `unstable_batchedUpdates`, to prevent multiples render caused by multiple synchronous store mutations.
+If you experience performance issues you can batch changes manually with `batch`.

 > NOTE: The React team plans to improve render batching in the future.
 The batch API may be removed in the future in favor of React's own batching.